mjkarki/geforcedrvchk3/README.md

 ### Attention

-Version 0.2 (and later versions) has a new experimental feature: automatic driver download and installation.
+Version 0.5 (and later versions) has a new feature: automatic driver download and installation.
 By default geforcedrvchk3 still uses the web browser to download the driver (started by pressing ENTER or by selecting 'D' from the options).
-The new addition is the option 'A', which tries to download the driver file to the %TEMP% and execute it with options, which only performs the Display.Driver module installation and automatic restarting.
-This feature is somewhat undocumented and may result in unexpected behavior (and that's the reason for the forced reboot).
-The feature seems to work fine, if there already is an existing driver installation with working configuration at the system.
+The new addition is the option 'A', which tries to download the driver file to the %TEMP% and execute it.
+After the installation, temporarily downloaded driver package is deleted.

-If you use the automatic installation option, please ensure that all other programs are closed before starting!

 ## License